longzheng/open-dynamic-export/docs/configuration/battery.md

 Runtime behavior:
 - System detects Inverter 1 has battery, Inverter 2 does not
 - Battery commands sent only to Inverter 1
-- SOC and power limits from Inverter 1 used for calculations
+- SoC and power limits from Inverter 1 used for calculations
 - No errors or warnings for Inverter 2 lacking battery